shellingfordly/auto-configs/README.md

-# Configs
+# Auto-Configs

-Some common custom configurations
+Some individualistic custom configurations